66thparallel/BigDataApplicationDevelopment_FinalProject/README.md

 EXPECTED RESULTS
-The binary logistic regression model is expected to have 80% accuracy.
+The binary logistic regression model is expected to have approximately 50% accuracy.
 We plan to train a multiple logistic regression model and will submit it in a separate file.